-4 A few, limited categories of noncitizens, such as refugees and asylees, are statutorily exempted from the public-charge inadmissibility ground when adjusting status.
-See Final Rule, 84 Fed.
-Reg. at 41,504 (to be codified at 8 C.F.R. § 212.23(a)).
-These categories make up a minority of the total population seeking LPR status.

-29. The INA charges the Secretary of Homeland Security with administration and enforcement of the statute, including the public-charge provision.
+- (1) age; (2) health; (3) family status; (4) assets, resources, and financial status; and (5) education and skills.
+Id. § 1182(a)(4)(B)(i).
+The statute also authorizes immigration officials to consider as part of the public-charge determination affidavits submitted by sponsors who pledge to provide financial support to the noncitizen if admitted.
+Id. § 1182(a)(4)(B)(ii). - 32.
+Satisfaction of the admissibility requirements is also necessary for "adjustment of status"-a process by which some noncitizens present in the United States can apply for and obtain LPR status without returning to their respective countries of origin.
+8 U.S.C. § 1255(a).
+Thus, most noncitizens who reside in the United States but who have not yet secured LPR status cannot avoid undergoing a public-charge determination if they wish to obtain a green card.14 - 33.
+The INA charges the Secretary of Homeland Security with administration and enforcement of the statute, including the public-charge provision.
 See id. § 1103(a).
 Pursuant to that authority, DHS issued the Public Charge Rule.
 That Rule redefines the term "public charge" far beyond its ordinary meaning and imposes an exceptionally vague decisional framework for USCIS to determine whether applicants for adjustment of status are inadmissible on public-charge grounds.
 Together, these changes are intended to fundamentally alter U.S. immigration policy and to disproportionately affect non-European immigrants.